FabriDeCastelli/Ant-Colony-System/README.md

 Optimal parameters of the algorithm were chosen with trial and error.

-Estimated average error performance of 1% over all TSP instances.
+Estimated average error performance of 1% over all TSP instances, in which the benchmark was run for 3 minutes per instance.

 ## Instructions to run the program:
 * ulimit -s 45000 (or more, to increase stack size);